NoYume/ThrowingBot-FRI25/README.md

 – The network will also learn from physics-based predictions to compensate for unmodeled dynamics.
-This will combine analytical models and deep learn- ing to improve throwing accuracy
+This will combine analytical models and deep learning to improve throwing accuracy

 – Once satisfied, move to the physical robot and test out how close it performs to the simulation and